michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 - Originally inspired by a Georgia Tech research project on **misinformation spread**.
 - That project used **AI embeddings** and classic ML to model how topics evolved online.
 - Echo & Chamber shares the *mission*, but is separate code-wise—more of a solo spinoff.

+At Georgia Tech I took an "internet research" course that was about general monitoring of the internet, not just on content but also on hosting information and technical aspects.
+The project we centered on was tracking the spread of "misinformation".
+I enjoyed it, we built a tool to track stories by topic and then used predictive ML to analyze the hosting attributes to see if there were patterns in hosting about the same topic to identify malicious actors.
+During my time at GT in most courses AI coding was cheating and given how valuable these tools are I wanted to try them more in depth after graduating.
+Cursor had a free student license and seemed to be the main player so I used that.

 ---